schorschie/schorschie.github.io/index.md

 > Bosch Automotive Steering GmbH
 > Schwäbisch Gmünd

-Oversee calculation and mechanical design of rack pinion gears.
-Played a pivotal role in rack and ball nut gear dimensioning.
-Performed NVH calculations on steering columns.
-Served as a Task Force Leader to identify and promptly troubleshoot NVH problem in the industrial production of steering columns in Bremen.
+* Calculation and mechanical design of rack pinion gears.
+* Ported ball nut gear dimensioning onto a new platform.
+* Performed NVH calculations on steering columns.
+* Served as a Task Force Leader to identify and promptly troubleshoot NVH problem in the industrial production of steering columns in Bremen.

-* Devised and deployed an FEM model analysis tool in line company needs.
-* Obtained the financial bonus for high performance

 *(2010 -- 2012)*
 {: .left_time_stamp}